 We go the extra mile to design simple, brilliant details that make owning Maiden Home furniture a pleasure.
 All our loose seat and back cushions are fully upholstered, giving you the option to remove, flip and rotate as much as you’ll like.
 Sofa seat cushions are also designed with hidden cushion tie-downs that ensure they don’t edge forward every time you sit down.
 We’ve even designed our loose back cushions, such as those seen on our Sullivan, Irving, Warren and Dune sofas, with three individually sewn channels that keeps the cushion fill from settling unevenly over time.

 Compare to: Since these details are the easiest to see, an uninformed customer would think that they’re par for the course in furniture.
 Being an expert, you can probably guess by now that no, these details are not seen everywhere.
 It’s actually relatively common for sofa cushions to be backed with cheap fabric and even velcroed in place, making them impossible to flip.
-Some brands will even instruct you to fluff your seat back cushions as frequently as you buy groceries to maintain their shape - somehow making it your fault if cushion fill starts to settle unevenly.
+Some brands will even instruct you to fluff your seat back cushions as frequently as you buy groceries to maintain their shape.
 We just think that’s nonsense.

 We’ve designed a better way in furniture so that you can have it all: quality, comfort, and style - all at a great price.
 Need a place to start?
 Order your swatch kit here or speak to one our design advisors to get started building your perfect piece.